-2018 was a rough year for PCB assemblers who use silicone conformal coating.
-Many EMS buyers of silicone conformal coating have experienced shortages, with lead times going from days to weeks, then even to months.
-All the while, prices have started to skyrocket.
+2021 was a rough year for PCB assemblers who use silicone conformal coating.
+Many EMS buyers of silicone conformal coating experienced shortages, with lead times going from days to weeks, then even to months.
+All the while, prices skyrocketed.

-Many engineers specify legacy silicone coatings as a “good enough” de facto standard, but current shortages open the opportunity to consider modern materials with superior characteristics.
-Unfortunately, evaluating new coatings and potentially having to adjust processes to accommodate may be daunting.
-The following is a refresher course in silicone conformal coatings to help get you
+Many engineers specify legacy silicone coatings as a “good enough” de facto standard, but shortages in those product lines open the opportunity to consider other materials with superior characteristics.
+Unfortunately, evaluating new coatings and potentially having to adjust processes to accommodate them may be daunting.
+The following is a refresher course in silicone conformal coatings.

 Silicone Conformal Coating

-PCB’s with silicone conformal coating generally have better protection for SIR degradation than urethane and acrylic coating materials.
-Silicone conformal coatings are known for their good wetting and adhesion of the cured silicone to all surfaces of the electronic device or module.
-They are widely used in high temperature (>120º C), moisture sensitive, chemical resistant, corrosive, antifungal environments than most other conformal coating chemistries.
+PCB’s with silicone conformal coating generally have better protection for SIR (surface insulation resistance) degradation than urethane and acrylic coating materials.
+Silicone conformal coatings are known for their good wetting and adhesion of cured silicone to all surfaces of electronic devices or modules.
+They are widely used in environments that need to tolerate high temperatures (>120º C), moisture exposure, chemical exposure, corrosive or fungal-prone envirnoments than most other conformal coating chemistries can consistently withstand.

-Silicone coatings are most recognized for their stability over a wide temperature range and during temperature cycling.
-They are also known to show excellent electrical properties, excellent self-leveling properties, and great mechanical shock resistant due to high flexibility.
+Silicone coatings are most recognized for their stability over wide temperature ranges and during temperature cycling.
+They are also known to show excellent electrical properties, excellent self-leveling properties, and great mechanical shock resistance due to high flexibility.
 They are also capable of being applied in thicker films making them useful as a vibration dampening/isolation tool if the coated assembly is to be placed in a high vibration environment.

 Conformal Coating Types